FuseAnyPart: Diffusion-Driven Facial Parts Swapping via Multiple Reference Images: Method

 \subsection{Preliminary}

 \textbf{StableDiffusion.} Our model is based on the StableDiffusion~\cite{rombach2022high} model, which progresses the diffusion process in low-dimensional latent space with a pre-trained autoencoder.
 Using a latent representation, StableDiffusion can maintain the essential features and structure of the data while requiring fewer steps and less time to generate high-quality samples.
 First, the variational autoencoder compresses the input image $x$ to a latent representation $z_0$, which is gradually added Gaussian noise with a fixed Markov chain of $T$ steps.
-Let $z_t = \alpha_t z_0 + \sigma_t\epsilon$ be the noised data at t-th timestep, where $\alpha_t$, $\sigma_t$ are predefined functions of $t$ and $\epsilon \in \mathcal{N}(0, I)$, UNet $\epsilon_\theta$ is responsible for the denoising process by predicting the noise $\epsilon$.
+Let $z_t = \alpha_t z_0 + \sigma_t\epsilon$ be the noised data at the t-th timestep, where $\alpha_t$, $\sigma_t$ are predefined functions of $t$ and $\epsilon \in \mathcal{N}(0, I)$, UNet $\epsilon_\theta$ is responsible for the denoising process by predicting the noise $\epsilon$.
 The denoising process can be conditioned by the additional condition $C$.
 The training objective is to minimize the ELBO of the denoising process, which is defined as:

 During inference time, UNet gradually predicts the noise $\epsilon_\theta(x_t, t)$ and recovers the initial latent representation $z_0$ from random noise $z_T \in \mathcal{N}(0, I)$.
-Finally, the image is generated by mapping $z_0$ back to pixel space with the variational autoencode.
+Finally, the image is generated by mapping $z_0$ back to pixel space with the variational autoencoder.

 \textbf{Image Prompt Adapter.} Image prompt adapter~\cite{ye2023ip-adapter} is an innovative approach to incorporate image features into the generation process without model fine-tuning for each new concept.
 This approach addresses the challenge faced by previous methods, which struggled to effectively extract and utilize detailed image features from image prompts.
 Similarly to text prompts, image prompts can also condition the generative process through the cross-attention mechanism.
 Specifically, a decoupled cross-attention strategy is employed in which an additional cross-attention layer is added to every original cross-attention layer to inject image features.
 The output of this new cross-attention layer can be articulated as